-Only registered players in good standing shall be permitted to play in competitions under the auspices of Albuquerque Soccer League ("ASL" or the League").
+Only registered players in good standing shall be permitted to play in competitions under the auspices of Albuquerque Soccer League ("FUSAAL" or the League").
 A team which knowingly uses unregistered players or registered players not in good standing shall automatically forfeit all games in which said players have participated and further action may be taken.
 The player and responsible team management shall be suspended for one calendar year for violating this rule.

-All teams affiliated with ASL shall honor any and all orders of suspension issued by ASL or its affiliates.
+All teams affiliated with FUSAAL shall honor any and all orders of suspension issued by FUSAAL or its affiliates.
 A player under suspension is not in good standing.

 All teams shall play according to official League rules.

-Attendance at the Fall and Spring season preseason meetings by Team Representatives is mandatory.
+Attendance at the Spring, Fall and Summer season preseason meetings by Team Representatives is mandatory.
 Teams not represented at the preseason meeting shall be fined $50, payable with seven (7) days of the missed meeting.

 Amendments to the Rules and Regulations may be made at any meeting by a majority of the voting members present, provided all member teams have been given written notice of the meeting either by electronic mail and regular first class mail.
 A voting member is a Team Representative of an affiliated team in good standing.